-Homework is assigned through MyLab Math to practice and refine math skills.
+Homework

+Assigned through MyLab Math.
 Students receive immediate feedback as progress is made for each assignment.

-- 1. Physical homework is not required to turn in. - 2.
-New assignments will be posted after each Exam. - 3.
-Students have unlimited attempts to complete each problem before the due date without penalty. - 4.
+1. Physical homework is not required to turn in.

+- 2. Due Dates are displayed in MyLab Math and the Course Calendar. - 3.
+Unlimited try attempts before the due date without penalty. - 4.
 Assignments cannot be made up after the due date has passed.